-(b) Non-monetary Benefits
+(a) Non-monetary Benefits

-[171] Another issue that arises is whether the compensated use exclusion should be limited to direct monetary consideration or whether the receipt of non-monetary consideration in exchange for access should also preclude an occupier from relying on the legislation.
-A few states specifically limit the exclusion to money.
-However, much of the US legislation uses terms such as "consideration" which are open to the interpretation that non-monetary payments will suffice.
-Three of the of nature, a payment received from a governmental body, or a payment received from a nonprofit organization for a recreational agreement: WIS.
-STAT.
-ANN. § 895.52(6)(a) (West Supp.
-1999).
-In West Virginia a one-time fee for a particular occasion or a charge that does not exceed \$50 a year per participant is not considered a "charge": W. VA.
-CODE. § 19-25-5(1) (1997).
+^[171] Another issue that arises is whether the compensated use exclusion should be limited to direct monetary consideration or whether the receipt of non-monetary consideration in exchange for access should also preclude an occupier from relying on the legislation.
+A few states specifically limit the exclusion to money.131 However, much of the US legislation uses terms such as "consideration" which are open to the interpretation that non-monetary payments will suffice.
+Three of the Canadian recreational use provisions apply where no "fee" is paid or received.132 The BC legislation uses the phrase "payment or other consideration".133